5 minutes read Dec 05,2023

 - In a large mixing bowl, whisk together the sugar and potato starch until evenly combined.
 Stir in the coconut oil and whisk for 30-45 seconds, just until the mixture starts to thicken.

-- Add the almond milk and vanilla extract; whisk until combined then let set for about 1 minute to thicken, before mixing again.
+- Add the almond milk and vanilla extract; whisk until combined then let set for about one minute to thicken, before mixing again.

 - Add the flour, baking soda, baking powder and salt; mix with a wooden spoon or spatula, just until combined then quickly/gently mix in the dark chocolate.